teckdigital/typescript-webpack-template/readme.md

 ```

 ### Traditional way:
 Alternatively you can clone it via git.
-After, that just install the dependencies via yarn.
+After that, just install the dependencies via yarn.

 ```
 # Clone the repository